baiango/C-GUI/coding_style.md

 You only had 32 KiB of data cache and instruction cache in L1 to play around, and that's not much.
 So don't waste it.

 ### Prefer procedural than pure functions
-Pure functions in C can lead overengineered, buggy, and inconsistent code.
+Pure functions in C can lead overengineered structs, buggy, and inconsistent code.
 And it force you to use malloc.
 It's hard to return the arrays in C without debugging for hours.
 Another plus for not returning anything is, you can cut down a few lines of code.